 - How is troop leadership managed?

-- The troop should really be 'boy-led'.
-Every troop will say it is 'boy-run' or 'boy-led', but you need to see if that is true.
+- The troop should be 'scout-led'.
+Every troop will say it is 'scout-run' or 'scout-led', but you need to see if that is true.
 Who is in front of the troop?
-Who is corraling the scouts to start the next activity?
+Who is corralling the scouts to start the next activity?
 Who is teaching?
 What are the older scouts doing?
 These should all be scouts in leadership roles.
 A Senior Patrol Leader runs the meetings with assistance from his Assistant Senior Patrol Leader.
 Every patrol has a Patrol Leader responsible for leading his group of 5-9 scouts.
 These scouts should meet every month to plan upcoming activities.
 There should be an annual scheduling session where the scouts plan campouts, high adventure trips, and other events for the future.

 - When and how often does the troop meet?